alinesobral/EmployeePolls/README.md

 ## Sources

-All avatars were retrieved from: vecteezy.com
+All user avatars were retrieved from: https://tylermcginnis.com